JaviAriza/ReadEase/README.md

 ├── ReadEase-Front/       # Frontend source code
 ├── README.md             # This file
 └── .git/                 # Git configuration
-Contributing
-Contributions are welcome!
-To contribute:

-Fork the project.

-Create a new branch (git checkout -b feature/your-feature).

-Commit your changes (git commit -m 'Add some feature').

-Push to the branch (git push origin feature/your-feature).

-Open a Pull Request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.